 After all, if someone is reading an article about SEO, it might not make sense to direct them to a page about makeup tips.
-Slim chance that they will click it.
+There’s a slim chance that they will click it.

 When you include natural links to other pages on your website, visitors will be more involved in your website and will likely spend longer on your website.

 Next up we are going to talk about the technical side of SEO and how you can improve them.
 Even though the content is the core of optimizing a site, the technical side like indexing is crucial.
 After all, it indicates whether the pages of your site are registered and accessible through the search engine or not.

 So let’s get on and see the technical aspect of SEO audit.

 As we mentioned, indexing indicates whether your page is registered and accessible through search engines or not.
 It is usually marked as indexed or non-indexed.

 You need to make sure that the pages you want to rank on search engines to be indexed so they can rank for the keywords they contain.